MacPaw/symfony-otel-bundle/README.md

 - `http/protobuf` - Standard HTTP with protobuf encoding
 - `http/json` - HTTP with JSON encoding (slower)

+**Note:** Our bundle supports all transport protocols supported by the OpenTelemetry PHP SDK since we don't decorate the transport layer.
+For complete transport configuration options, see the [official OpenTelemetry PHP Exporters documentation](https://opentelemetry.io/docs/languages/php/exporters/).

 For detailed Docker setup and development environment configuration, see [Docker Development Guide](docs/docker.md).